 Well, we can get the obvious out of the way: They're big.
-The American Kennel Club (AKC) says female deerhounds can weigh 75–95 pounds while male dogs tip the scales at 85–110 pounds.
-Be mindful of putting anything valuable or edible on any low tables or counters in your house, too.
-These dogs can measure between 28 and 32 inches tall, making counter surfing a breeze.
+Female Scottish deerhounds can weigh 75–95 pounds while male dogs tip the scales at 85–110 pounds.
+Be mindful of putting anything valuable (or edible!) on any low tables or counters in your house, too.
+These dogs can measure between 28–32 inches tall, making counter surfing a breeze.

 Scottish deerhounds sport a long, wiry-looking coat.
 Their colors vary between blue-gray, brindle, gray, gray brindle, black, black brindle, and blue.
 Some dogs will have white markings in their fur, too, sometimes on their chests.